binder-project/binder-docs/notes/binder-maintenance.md

 pm2 list
 ```

-look in the restart columns for high restart counts, should never have high counts for logging, db, health, web, build, might have restart counts for deploy and kubernetes daemon
+look in the restart columns for high restart counts, should never have high restart counts for anything, if they do, it means that something's failing

 to see all logs